 The best resource for tracking cities and municipalities with a commitment to 100 percent renewable energy is the Sierra Club’s “Ready for 100” list.
 They currently list over 180 cities and municipalities with a commitment to 100 percent renewable energy, as well as more than 10 counties.

 Another group actively participating in the clean energy transition are utilities.
-As of 2019, seven utilities had explicitly committed to 100 percent clean energy either through their planning process or as a public-facing goal:
+As of 2021, 12 utilities have explicitly committed to 100 percent clean energy either through their planning process or as a public-facing goal:

 - Avista (2045)